arielfr/help-in-need-bot/README.md

     <img width="588" alt="captura de pantalla 2018-08-15 a la s 19 40 48" src="https://user-images.githubusercontent.com/4379982/44177196-208d5400-a0c3-11e8-84a1-4c01140643d5.png">
 </kbd>

-## Updates since 08-15-18 to 08-30-18 (World Round)
+## Updates since regional winners announcements

-### Migrating from a Memory Database
+### Migrated from a in memory database

-We migrated our database from a Memory Base to a MongoDB.
+We migrated our database from a in "memory base" to a non relational database (MongoDB).
 We implemented the [mLab](https://mlab.com/) online service that provide a Free MongoDB Database.

 - Generate Schemas
 - Creation of Script for Inserts and Deletions
 - Implement MongoDB NPM Dependency

-### Implementation of a Web App
+### Implemented a Web Application

-We created a Web Application that can show you all the locations reported from a MongoDB Database.
+We created a Web Application that allloyw us to show you all the locations reported from a MongoDB Database.
 For doing that we did the following tasks:

-- Creating an Express Application
+- Created an Express Application
 - Implemented a View Engine ([Handlebars](https://handlebarsjs.com/))
-- Google Maps API Integration
+- Implemented Google Maps API

 ### Static Maps on Bot

-To improve the help process, we change the link to Google Maps for an static image map that can show you your location and the nearest locations reported.
+To improve the help process, we change the link to Google Maps for a "static image" map that can show you the shared location and the nearest locations reported.
 To accomplish this we implemented:

 - [MapQuest](https://developer.mapquest.com/)